discretegames/runmany/README.md

 End.
 ```

-In the example .many file above, the `Stdin for Python:` section has two snippets, `bar` and `baz`, and they become the
-standard input for the Python program in the `Python:` section, which has one snippet `print('foo' + input())`.
-Running this file runs the Python program twice, once for `bar` and once for `baz`, giving the respective outputs
-`foobar` and `foobaz`.

-Read on for specific details about all .many file syntax, or check out
+Read on for specifics about all .many file syntax, or check out
 [syntax.many](https://github.com/discretegames/runmany/blob/main/examples/syntax.many)
-which has examples of all the syntax as well.
+which has examples of all syntax as well.

 ## Syntax Specifics